Therese Krones: Life and career

-Krones died 28 December 1830 in Vienna after a short but serious illness of stomach, aged only 29.
+Krones made a brief comeback in early 1830, moving from the Leopoldstädter to the Theater an der Wien.
+The revival of her career was short-lived, however, for she died on 28 December 1830 in Vienna after a short but serious illness of stomach, aged only 29.
 She was buried at the St. Marx Cemetery, and in 1930 was exhumed and reburied in an honorary grave in the Vienna Zentralfriedhof.